BurlingtonCodeAcademy/sdb-summer-2021-curriculum/week-7/labs/fetching_data.md

 # Searching the Database

-## Welcome!

-In this lab we will be setting up a front end React application that will allow the user to interact with a database, with a server acting as the interface between the two.
+We will be setting up a front end React application that will allow the user to interact with a database, with a server acting as the interface between the two.
 We'll be building this off of the code we wrote for our Data Store lab so that we can hook into the functionality of the `DataStore` class.

 ## Setting up your Directory

-* Create a new directory named `react-store` and `cd` into it
+Create a new React app named `react-store`.
+Install mongodb and express.

-* Create a `server.js` file inside this directory
-* Get ready to install packages by running `npm init -y`
-* install:
-  * `create-react-app`
-  * `mongodb`
-  * `express`
-  * Optionally `dotenv` if you want to connect to an Atlas database
-* run `npx create-react-app client` to create a new React front end
-* `cd` into `client` and run `rm -rf .git` to remove the interior Git repo
-* In the `package.json` file that is *inside `client`* add a proxy property pointing to `"http://localhost:5000"`
-  * Or whatever port you decide to run your Express server on.
-* At the *root level* of your directory create a new `data-store.js` file
+At the root level of the directory, create `server.js` and `data-store.js`.

+Optionally, Create a proxy in `package.json`.

 ## A Note on Reusing DataStore

-It can be very tempting to copy and paste when bringing a large file, or chunk of code (such as our `DataStore` class) into a new application. **DON'T!**
+It can be tempting to copy and paste when bringing a large file, or chunk of code (such as our `DataStore` class) into a new application. **DON'T!**

 Typing the code out will help you remember the code, and it will allow your brain to make new connections between the code you are writing, and what it's telling the computer to do.